Tailwind CSS Tips Every Developer Should Know

 </div>

-Tips that should make your development with Tailwind easier.
+Tips that should make your development with Tailwind CSS easier.

 The problem is so significant that it is rated as the top idea for Tailwind CSS on GitHub.